-Cupcakes are cute.
-But cakes command attention in a way that cupcakes just can’t muster.
-Sort of like that scene in “Bull Durham” where Kevin Costner calls Susan Sarandon cute and her response is “Cute?
+Coconut cupcakes are cute.
+But a coconut cake commands attention in a way that cupcakes just can’t muster.
+It’s sorta like that scene in “Bull Durham” where Kevin Costner calls Susan Sarandon cute and her response is “Cute?
 Baby ducks are cute, I HATE cute!
 I want to be exotic and mysterious!”

 - 1 3/4 cups all-purpose flour, plus more for the pans